What older cats need from their diet

 To support their health and slow down the progression of diseases associated with aging, your senior cat's diet should include specific nutrients.
 For instance, glucosamine, chondroitin and fatty acids like EPA/DHA, together with New Zealand Green Mussel extract, can support mobility in aging cats.

 Digestive impairments can be alleviated with precisely formulated diets and selection of high-quality nutrients.
 Highly digestible proteins, for instance, help support digestion in mature cats.
-Beet pulp can have a beneficial prebiotic effect, while omega-3 fatty acids, EPA/DHA, support digestive health.
+Beet pulp can have a beneficial prebiotic effect, while omega-3 fatty acids, EPA/DHA, can help support digestive health.

-Wet food or those which increase your cat's water intake are also beneficial, as these increase the volume of urine your cat passes and can support lower urinary tract health.
+Wet food or those which increase your cat's water intake are also beneficial, as these increase the volume of urine your cat passes and can help support lower urinary tract health.

 For a senior cat, there are four aspects to their diet: for it to be easy to digest, to be complete and balanced, to maintain their well-being, and to support the aging process.
 Speak to your vet for more advice on which specific food is the best choice to fulfill all four of these requirements for your senior cat.